Pickled Red Cabbage may not sound exciting but trust me - this is a game changing side dish, next level condiment and salad topper!

 The epitome of an easy and totally unfussy dish.
-With an irresistible punchy purple-red hue that will add a whole other color dimension and visual vibrancy to your food.
+With an irresistible punchy purple-red hue that will add a whole other level of color dimension + visual vibrancy to your food.

-Unlike sauerkraut that is fermented for sometimes weeks at a time, this is a fresh & quick-pickled preparation that can be ready in just a few hours’ time and stored in the fridge for a week or more.
+This is a fresh & quick-pickled preparation that can be ready in just a few hours’ time + stored in the fridge for a week (or more).
 This quick treatment leaves the thinly shredded cabbage with that signature tangy taste while keeping its crunchy texture intact.
 But it does not carry the same health benefits as other fermented foods.

 In short, it is simply not to be missed out on.